 Today, we had another first.
-4-year-old’s first (pre)school1 bazaar.
+Four year old’s first (pre)school1 bazaar.
 Like most school events, it involves parent participation.
 We take turns manning a booth; which is actually a mini shop within each classroom.
 I was on duty in the “toys” room, first thing this morning.
 I was a little nervous about it last night, not knowing what to expect.
-It was actually good craic and the time flew by.
+But it was actually good craic and the time flew by.

 1. Yochien (幼稚園）is usually translated as kindergarten, but this is an uncommon term in Ireland, where the principal sort of preschool is a Montessori.
 In other countries it’s called other names, so nowadays I try to refer to it as preschool.
 Preschool is not compulsory and the children can start as young as 2 years old for 4 years, but the average is 3 years, starting at 3 years old.
 The hours are usually 9am to 2pm if you drop the kids off and upto an hour longer for children who come by yochien bus.
 The school year is April to March.